-Once the inductance and DCR are known, the next step is either to design an inductor or to find a standard inductor that comes as close as possible to meeting the overall design goals.
-It is also important to have the inductance and DCR tolerance specified to control the accuracy of the system.
-15% inductance and 8% DCR (at room temperature) are reasonable tolerances most manufacturers can meet.
+Once the inductance is known, the next step is either to design an inductor or to find a standard inductor that comes as close as possible to meeting the overall design goals.

 The first decision in designing the inductor is to choose the core material.
-Several possibilities for providing low core loss at high frequencies include the powder cores (for example, Kool-M μ from Magnetics, Inc. or from Micrometals) and the gapped soft ferrite cores (for example, 3F3 or 3F4 from Philips).
-Low frequency powdered iron cores should be avoided due to their high core loss, especially when the inductor value is relatively low and the ripple current is high.
+Several possibilities for providing low core loss at high frequencies include the powder cores (for example, Kool-M μ^{} from Magnetics, Inc. or from Micrometals) and the gapped soft ferrite cores (for example, 3F3 or 3F4 from Philips).
+Avoid low frequency powdered iron cores due to their high core loss, especially when the inductor value is relatively low and the ripple current is high.